-18) [-LP] [length penalization] In the case where the input sequences are of variable lengths, there can be substantial correlation between the score of the maximum scoring window of sequence and the overall length of the sequence.
-If one uses this option by typing "-LP" at the command line, then a regression of scores against sequence lengths is performed.
+18) [-LC] [Loess-fit Length Correction] In the case where the input sequences are of variable lengths, there can be substantial correlation between the score of the maximum scoring window of sequence and the overall length of the sequence.
+If one uses this option by typing "-LC" at the command line, then a Loess regression of scores against sequence lengths is performed, and is used to divide (adjust) the scores.
 Thus, this option helps to remove some of the dependence of the scores on the lengths of the sequence, which we have observed to improve the observed signals.